instruct-rb/instruct/README.md

   # Adding a completion to a prompt will return the prompt with the completion appended.
   # If this completion was generated using the same prompt, it will also update the prompts
   # content with any additional changes that were made by middleware during
   # the call that produced the completion.
-This includes the capture of values.
+This includes transferring the captured values.

   together.class
   # => Instruct::Prompt